programmfabrik/fylr-helm/README.md

 see [charts/fylr/](https://github.com/programmfabrik/fylr-helm/blob/main/charts/fylr/README.md)

 ## Deploy execserver separately
-... and not as part of the fylr helm chart:
+... if you do not want to deploy it as part of the fylr helm chart, e.g. to have a pool of execservers that work for many flyr instances:

 see [charts/execserver](https://github.com/programmfabrik/fylr-helm/tree/main/charts/execserver)